BilalHassen/TriggerTechLabs/README.md

-# TriggerTechLabs - Bilal Hassan Portfolio
+# TriggerTechLabs - Bilal Hassen Portfolio

 A modern, accessible, and SEO-optimized portfolio website built with React, showcasing full-stack development skills and projects.